h2oai/datatable/README.md

 # datatable

 This is a Python package for manipulating 2-dimensional tabular data structures (aka data frames).
-It is close in spirit to [pandas] or [SFrame], however we put specific emphasis on speed and big data support.
-As the name suggests, the package is closely related to R's [data.table], and attempts to mimic its core algorithms and API.
+It is close in spirit to [pandas] or [SFrame]; however we put specific emphasis on speed and big data support.
+As the name suggests, the package is closely related to R's [data.table] and attempts to mimic its core algorithms and API.

-Currently `datatable` is in Alpha stage, and undergoes active development.
-The API may be unstable; some of the core features are incomplete or missing.
+Currently `datatable` is in the Alpha stage and is undergoing active development.
+The API may be unstable; some of the core features are incomplete and/or missing.

 Python 3.5+ is required.
 There are no plans to support any earlier Python